it-gorillaz/configify/README.md

 **Important Note**: When working with strict mode enabled `"strict": true`(tsconfig.json) it's necessary to set the option `strictPropertyInitialization` to `false` since the module will initialize the configuration class properties during runtime after resolving the values of the environment variables.

-By default, when bootstraping, the module will lookup for a `.env` or an `application.yml` file at the root folder of the project:
+By default, when bootstraping, the module will lookup for a `.env`, an `application.yml` and an `application.json` file at the root folder of the project:

 ```
 my-web-app